Kloster St. Petersinsel. Foto/Photo: TES

 In the 11th century, the monastery became a convent of the powerful Order of Cluny.
 The intended large basilica with three naves was never built, but the foundations show a direct relationship with the monasteries of Cluny II (980) and Romainmôtier III (1028).

 The monastery was incorporated into St. Vincent’s Abbey in Bern in 1484.
 Its church was destroyed during the Reformation (1530).
-Bern became the new owner, and the complex became a hospital.
+Bern became the new owner, and the complex was converted into a hospital.
 Nowadays, the monastery complex is a hotel and restaurant.

 Jean-Jacques Rousseau (1712-1778) lived on the island in 1765 and wrote: “I have stayed several times in enchanting places, but to none have I owed such delighted hours, and to none have I mourned so much as to St. Peter’s Island”.